makrai/notes/goddard94-sem-lex-univ.md

     * three words corresponding to bad
 * have no relation to time

-# 17 Semantic Primitives Across Languages:
-  A Critical Review Anna Wierzbicka p445
+# 17 Semantic Primitives Across Languages: A Critical Review A Wierzbicka p445

-* polysemy (in a broad sense, covering also homonymy) is a major problem.
-If, for example, it is discovered that in a language the same word can be glossed as both SAY and WANT,
+* polysemy (in a broad sense, covering also homonymy) is a major problem eg If in a language the same word can be glossed as both SAY and WANT,
   * The first assumption should always be that a word or morpheme has only one meaning;
   * Patterns of polysemy recurring in many languages
 * 'allolexy':
-* if our semantic metalanguage is to be carved out of natural language, neither of no polysemy, no synonymy/allolexy can be met in a straightforward
+* if our semantic metalanguage is to be carved out of natural language, neither of no polysemy, no synonymy/allolexy can be met in a straightforward manner:
-  manner:

 ## 17.1 Substantives 447
 ## 17.2 Mental Predicates